Thounaojam Strela Luwang

 Thounaojam Strela Luwang (/thou-nāu-jam strã-lā lū-wāng/) is an Indian television anchor, social activist, model and beauty pageant title holder who was crowned second runner up at Femina Miss India 2023.
 She represented her state Manipur at Femina Miss India 2023 after winning Femina Miss India Manipur 2023.
 She won Miss Manipur pageant held in 2017.
 She was also one of the top five finalists at the Miss Diva Northeast 2016-17.
 She was featured in 2018 educational film, Who Said Boys Can't Wear Makeup? directed by Priyakanta Laishram, which was the first-ever Indian film on gender-neutral fashion and men's make-up.

 Other than her performances in beauty pageants, she works for the social activism in mental health issues with regard to gender equality as well as in "child-friendly" education system.

 Background

 Thounaojam Strela Luwang (ꯊꯧꯅꯥꯎꯖꯝ ꯁ꯭ꯇ꯭ꯔꯦꯂꯥ ꯂꯨꯋꯥꯡ) was born on 5 June 2001 to Thounaojam Ratan Luwangcha and Ashalata Chingsubam, and belongs to the Thounaojam (ꯊꯧꯅꯥꯎꯖꯝ) family and the Luwang (ꯂꯨꯋꯥꯡ) clan of Meitei ethnicity.
-She is the sixth child of eight siblings.
+She is the third child of three siblings.
 She is native to Uripok Bachaspati Leikai of Uripok town in Imphal, Manipur.

 Strela studied for International Business and worked for day and night to build up her future career with strong desire.
 She loves music, playing guitar, Kalimba, and Ukulele.

 Thounaojam has had attacks of epilepsy and anxiety in her past, and was diagnosed with depression at an early age.
-At the age of 10, she found the art of writing.
+At the age of 8-10, she found the art of writing.
 She took social activism for creating social awareness of mental health issues.